Dell Studio: Studio One 1909 (Studio One 19)

 Released on April 28, 2009 in the United States, the Studio One 19 is a 19-inch all-in-one desktop computer.
 It is a lower-end alternative to Dell's XPS One 20 and 24.
-The chassis design is highly reminiscent of Dell's SX2210 21.5 in LCD monitor.
+The chassis design is highly reminiscent of Dell's SX2210 21.5 inch LCD monitor.
 The chassis can be customized with five different colors.
 There is also a touch-screen option.

 Specifications

 Issues

-The Studio 15 (older 1535, 1536 and 1537 models) and 17 (1735, 1736 and 1737 models) suffer from problems with the touch sensitive controls where either the eject button or start button for Dell MediaDirect would stay lit for a few minutes after the unit was powered on, rendering the rest of the buttons useless.
+According to users on the Dell user forum, the Studio 15 (older 1535, 1536, and 1537 models) and Studio 17 (1735, 1736, and 1737) frequently encountered errors with the touch-sensitive controls.
+The eject or start buttons for Dell MediaDirect stayed lit for a few minutes after the unit was powered on - resulting in a loss of functionality from the rest of the buttons.

-Some users have reported video card problems with the Studio 1555 and Studio 1557, later found to be a faulty driver.
-Other issues with these models include overheating due to the hard-to-maintain heatsink and fan design, which is located in such a way that a general computer user is unable to access the heatsink and fan for cleaning or other maintenance.
+Users have additionally reported issues with the Studio 1555 and Studio 1557's video cards.
+This was later found to be the effects of a video driver problem.

-The 1557 and 1558 models were known to have problems with overheating, which was generally linked to 3D gaming or other applications involving 3D graphics.
-The 1557 and 1558 were affected by hard-to-maintain components, which made it hard to clean out blocked heatsink vents or to clean and replace thermal paste due to the combined fan and heatsink design.
+The 1555, 1557 and 1558 models have been known to overheat during certain activities - namely 3D graphics related applications and games.
+The design of the heatsink and fan prevented some basic approaches to fix this issue.
+By combining the heatsink and fan components, users were prevented from cleaning blocked heatsink vents or from replacing thermal paste - furthering the overheating problems.

-There are also several reports of 1557 models freezing up during booting, or having inaccessible hard drives.
-No clear cause or fix has been put forward by Dell, but it is also likely linked to overheating related to the built-in video card, or software-hardware malfunction related to the built-in ST Microelectronics accelerometer, which is supposed to protect the hard drive in case the laptop is dropped.